octdobre/workspace/Git/GithubWithSSH.md

 Generate the key with puttygen.

+Without closing the app do the following:

+In putty-gen select the "Conversions" menu.

+Select "Export to OpenSSH Key".

-Use the converted to convert the private key to OpenSSH format and copy the key to a secure place.
+This will convert the private key from ssh.com format to OpenSSH format.

+Copy the public and private key to a secure place.

 ## Step 2: GitHub
 Open the `id_rsa.pub` with a simple text editor and copy the contents.

 Open GitHub and go to `Settings->SSH Keys`.
-Add the contents to the public key there.
+Add the contents of the public key there.

 ## Step 3: Setup configuration file on Windows